ProjectRecommend/docs/design-docs/final/DesignDocument.md

 **Suggestions Display Pane**: A list of all suggested songs based on the presently playing track is shown here.
 It includes songs available on local machine as well as those which are unavailable in local machine.

 - *Available songs*: Can be loaded directly on music player from suggestions section.
 - *Unavailable songs*: Can't be played directly but clicking of each such track will lead to opening of Internet browser and Google search results will be displayed corresponding to that track.

 **Music Player Controls Pane** includes the following controls: *Play Music, Pause Music, Stop Music, Next Track, Previous Track, Seek Bar*.

 -------------------------------------------------------

 ## 3. Detailed description of components

 ## 3.1 Component template description

-we are discussing components in below mentioned manner
+We are discussing components in below mentioned manner

 ### Component : Name of Component